risingwavelabs/risingwave-docs/docs/ingest/ingest-from-kafka.md

 - `aws.credentials.secret_access_key`: Your AWS secret access key.

 - `aws.credentials.role.arn`: The Amazon Resource Name (ARN) of the role to assume.
 For example, `arn:aws:iam::123456123456:role/MyGlueRole`.
+  - This IAM role shall be granted permissions for the action `glue:GetSchemaVersion`.

 **ARN to the schema**: